psolimine/psolimine/content/publications/mrsbncr/index.md

 ---
-title: 'Determining driver nodes in dynamic signed biological networks'
+title: 'Model reduction of structural biological networks by cycle removal'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here